 - Ensure communication with customers to let them plan and mitigate potential liability on their end

 - Touch base with vendors to see if their ability to provide you services or products will be impacted

-- Check your corporate liability insurance; many carriers are dropping coverage of COVID-19 and you want to avoid counting on coverage when none is available.
+- Check your corporate liability insurance; many carriers are dropping coverage of COVID-19, and you want to avoid counting on the coverage when none is available.

 (A big shoutout to the Adaptive Legal Group for their contribution to this section)

 6) What are our HR and IT policies?

 - You should ask HR to publish guidance similar to this link if they have not already done so regarding travel, large meetings, working from home guidelines, and the availability of remote working infrastructure.

 - Publish and set up a real-time newsfeed, esp. maps of areas with many outbreaks.

 - If your teams are working remotely, ask IT to set up VPNs for your team so you can share sensitive information.